 With RSF’s continuing investment, DCCK can become more efficient—and better able to stay true to Egger’s original vision.
 “When people think of DCCK, they think we feed the hungry.
 But that’s not who we are,” says Curtin.
 “The food is a tool.
 What we’re doing is empowering people.
 The mission has always been to use food as a tool to strengthen bodies, empower minds, and build communities.”

-Megan is Communications Associate at RSF.
+Megan is the former Communications Associate at RSF.